-- The financial results of the Company are properly monitored by the executive committee and the board in a timely fashion.
+2. The financial results of the Company are properly approved by the board in a timely fashion.
 The executive directors of the Company monitor the management accounts on a monthly basis.

 The Company has put in place a number of insurances to mitigate operational risks: professional indemnity and directors and officers liability cover (placed in the London market through JLT Specialty Ltd); and a comprehensive office policy.

 The Company has a comprehensive business continuity framework and conducts on-going diligence on the business continuity arrangements of critical outsourcing partners.